Bite the Bullet (EP)

-Bite the Bullet is the fourth EP released by the band Black Tide.
+Bite the Bullet is the fourth EP by American heavy metal band Black Tide.
 It was scheduled to be released in the fall of 2013 under the label InnerCat Music Group.
 The EP was produced and engineered by Mariano Aponte.
 This is the first release without drummer Steven Spence.
 The first single titled "Not Afraid", was released on August 31.

 Background

 In an interview with The Vinne Langdon show, bassist Zakk Sandler stated that he was not invited to be a part of the Just Another Drug EP.
 Later, it led to the departure of him and drummer Steven Spence.

 According to Gabriel Garcia, "“So as you all know we've been working on a six song EP.
 We're excited to let you all know it'll be titled Bite The Bullet.
 We recently finished tracking Bite The Bullet at Live House studios in Miami, FL with producer/engineer Mariano Aponte formerly of Silvia Massy's world famous RadioStar Studios.
 We really went back to our roots on this one and it is being mixed right now!
 Can't wait for you all to hear this!”

 On August 31, the band released their first single off their forthcoming EP, titled "Not Afraid".